-Based on the data obtained by following the procedures above, Moore performed based on the data obtained by following the procedures above, whose performed a comparison of the Customer Liabilities, per the Extract List to the sum of all crypto assets held in the Custodial Accounts (per the Custody Policy) in order to determine the collateralisation ratio for each crypto asset in scope for the Assessment (the "Collateralisation Ratio").
-The Collateralisation Ratio is set out in the table below.
-C
+Procedure 16 Findings Compare the aggregate Customer Based on the data obtained by following the procedures above, Moore performed Liabilities from the Extract List a comparison of the Customer Liabilities, per the Extract List to the sum of all obtained in Phase 2 to the sum of crypto assets held in the Custodial Accounts (per the Custody Policy) in order to the balances of each of the determine the collateralisation ratio for each crypto asset in scope for the Custodial Accounts as at the Assessment (the "Collateralisation Ratio").
+Snapshot Date, as calculated in Procedure 15, to calculate the The Collateralisation Ratio is set out in the table below. collateralisation ratio of Customer Assets to Customer Liabilities.
+(In line with the Custody Policy)